realprogrammersusevim/readability.nvim/README.md

 ## Usage

+This plugin provides two commands:

-Currently, this plugin only provides a single command, `:Readability`, which calculates the SMOG index of the current buffer.
+1. `:ReadabilitySmog` which calculates the SMOG index of your writing
+2. `:ReadabilityFlesch` which calculates the Flesch-Kincaid grade level of your writing

 ## TODO

 - [x] Write a sentence parser in Lua
 - [x] Write a word syllable counter
-- [ ] Add more readability metrics
+- [x] Add more readability metrics
 - [ ] Improve syllable counter
 - [ ] Write documentation